datum360/Datum360-API-User-Guides/Matthew/PIM360/Activity/POST submit activity.md

 # POST /etl_queue/activities/{handle}

 ## Description
-Allows a previously submitted acitvity to be submitted again but with the parameters modified.
+Submits a previously submitted activity but with modified parameters.

 Because this API allows any activity to be submitted it is required that the authenticated user can run all activity types.
-It is recommened instead to use the specific activity API endpoints that have more fine grained restrictions.
+It is recommended instead to use the specific activity API endpoints that have more fine grained restrictions.

 ## Required Capabilities
 * CanUseAPI